 Inspect and turn on fusion iron.
-Make sure the iron is clean and set to 410°F (210°C) +/- 18°F.
+Make sure the iron is clean and set to proper tempuarture.
+Verify temperature prior to each fusion.

-Set in the correct metric inserts, if needed.
+4 Set in the correct metric inserts, if needed.
 The manufacturer will know which clamps and inserts are compatible.

-Cut the pipe at least $\frac{1}{2}$ in. longer than your intended final length or longer if your cut is not square.
+Cut the pipe at least 1⁄2 in. longer than your intended final length (or longer if your cut is not square).

 Butt fusion instructions: 2.
-Alignment
+Clean